aros-development-team/AROS/workbench/libs/mesa/src/aros/AROS_readme.txt

 Mesa uses a global variable to store current rendering context.
-This leads to a problem when Mesa is a shared library as this context should be different for each opener or Mesa.
+This leads to a problem when Mesa is a shared library as this context should be different for each task which uses Mesa.

-The implemented solution uses peropener Mesa library libbase.
-This libbase contains a pointer to current opener Mesa rendering context.
+The implemented solution uses a simple TLS implementation inside Mesa library to store the context in a "per task" way.
+The TLS implementation can be found in aros/tls.[ch]

+The public gl/egl functions are exported from library using call wrapper which have the proper "library" definitions (for example contains library base).

-For each glXXX public function a stub is generated in aros_libapi.c.
+For each glXXX public function a stub is generated in arosmesa_library_api.c.
 This stub takes a form of AROS library function which gets the Mesa libbase passed as the last parameter.

-Once this stub is called, it puts the Mesa libbase into the EBX register and calls the real glXXX function - which due to name mangling is now named mglXXX.
-The EBX register is reserved via a global variable REGMesaBase (glapi.h) and via -ffixed-ebx compile option.
+Once this stub is called, it calls the real glXXX function - which due to name mangling is now named mglXXX.
-The Mesa libbase is put into EBX via PUT_MESABASE_IN_REG macro (glapi.h) while the original EBX value is preserved using SAVE_REG/RESTORE_REG macro pair.
 The real function reads the Mesa 'global' rendering context via GET_CURRENT_CONTEXT macro which is redefined in glapi.h.
+Code behind this macro eventually calls the TLS to get "per task" context (see mapi/mapi/u_current.c)

 The call sequence is as follows:

 Client calls glA() functions.
 This is a stub in linklib.
 The glA() function calls Mesa_glA() functions.
-This is a shared function in mesa.library which now receives opener Mesa libbase.
-The Mesa_glA() function saves current EBX value
-The Mesa_glA() function puts received Mesa libbase into EBX The Mesa_glA() function calls mglA() function.
+This is a shared function in mesa.library.
+The Mesa_glA() function calls mglA() function.
-The Mesa_glA() function restores the previous EBX value

-Note: this is temporary solution until ABI V1 is available.
-Once this happens, ABI V1 mechanisms should be used for handling the global context

 3. AROSMesaGetProcAddress